 When I saw the listing for a Girlfriends Getaway where we would be drinking wine and eating our way around Grapevine, I didn't need to see more.

-I even shipped a few bottles home and can't wait to taste them again!
+I even shipped a few bottles home from Grapevine Wineries and can't wait to taste them again!

 If you've visited this site before, you know how much I love appetizers.
 Small plates are always a great choice because I can try a little of everything!